JackSloaner/TLAP-Exercises/README.md

 - Replacing a substring with another string.
 - Deleting lists after use to free up memory
 ### 4.2: linked_list_numbers
-**Questions in the book:**<br> **Imagine a linked list where instead of the node storing a character, the node stores a digit: an int in the range 0-9.
+**Questions in the book:**<br> **q1: Imagine a linked list where instead of the node storing a character, the node stores a digit: an int in the range 0-9.
 We could represent positive numbers of any size using such a linked list; the number 149, for example would be a linked list in which the first node stores a 1, the second a 4, and the third a 9.
 Write a function `intToList` that takes an integer value and produces a linke list of this sort.**<br>
-**For the digit list of the previous exercise, write a function that takes two such lists and produces a new list representing their sum**<br>‎<br>
+**q2: For the digit list of the previous exercise, write a function that takes two such lists and produces a new list representing their sum**<br>‎<br>
 **Program decsription:** <br>
 - Numbers are represented with linked lists, each node representing a digit of the number, ascending in order of magnitude
 - `sumLists()`Adds two linked list numbers together, and returns the sum in the form of linked list